-The Group always recognises lifetime ECL for trade receivables.
-The ECL on these assets are assessed using a provision matrix with appropriate groupings.
+The Group always recognises lifetime ECL for trade receivables and receivables from customers of consumer finance service.
+The ECL on trade receivable are assessed on a provision matrix with appropriate groupings, while the ECL on receivables from customers of consumer finance service and assessed on collective basis.

-For all other instruments (including financial guarantee contracts, other receivables, amount due from an associate, pledged bank deposit and bank balances), the Group measures the loss allowance equal to 12m ECL, unless when there has been a significant increase in credit risk since initial recognition, in which case the Group recognises lifetime ECL.
+For all other instruments (including financial guarantee contracts, other receivables, amount due from an associate, pledged bank deposit and bank balances), the Group measures the loss allowance equal to 12m ECL, unless there has been a significant increase in credit risk since initial recognition, in which case the Group recognises lifetime ECL.
 The assessment of whether lifetime ECL should be recognised is based on significant increases in the likelihood or risk of a default occurring since initial recognition.